MonicBuilder/Monic/README.md

 ```

 Technically, the line with the directive is simply replaced to a text of the attached file.
-However, if the specified file is already included in the current module before, then it won't be included again.
+However, if the specified file is already included to the current module before, then it won't be included again.
 For example,

 **f1.js**